 - An average athlete visits 50 different physicians until she or he can find one that can meet their needs

+Special Olympics was founded in 1969 on the belief that people with intellectual disabilities can, with proper instruction and encouragement, learn, enjoy and benefit from participation in individual and team sports.
 Through the power of sports, people with intellectual disabilities discover new strengths and abilities, skills and success.
 Our athletes find joy, confidence and fulfillment — on the playing field and in life.
 They also inspire people in their communities and elsewhere to open their hearts to a wider world of human talents and potential.

 Special Olympics is the leading voice in raising awareness about the abilities of people with intellectual disabilities.